The Ultimate In Birding Tours

 From Port Campbell, we will drive northwards to Heathcote for an overnight stay.

-Southern Australia & Tasmania: Day 6 This morning we shall first look for the impressive Powerful Owl along a watercourse and then for the uncommon Speckled Warbler in an area of water-worn sandstone hills and dry eucalyptus woodland.
-We should also find Buff-rumped Thornbill, Scarlet Robin, the smart Diamond Firetail and, if luck is on our side, the rare Square-tailed Kite.
+Southern Australia & Tasmania: Day 6 This morning we shall first, if need be, look for the impressive Powerful Owl along a watercourse and then for the uncommon Speckled Warbler in an area of water-worn sandstone hills and dry eucalyptus woodland.
+We should also find Buff-rumped Thornbill, Scarlet Robin, the smart Diamond Firetail and, if luck is on our side, the shy Painted Buttonquail or the rare Square-tailed Kite.

-We will pass through largely agricultural areas where we are likely to encounter a number of common species along the roadsides, including Australian (or Black-shouldered) and Whistling Kites, Nankeen (or Australian) Kestrel, Crested Pigeon and the restricted-range Long-billed Corella, while copses of eucalypts may hold Musk Lorikeet.
+We will pass through largely agricultural areas where we are likely to encounter a number of common species along the roadsides, including Black-shouldered and Whistling Kites, Nankeen (or Australian) Kestrel, Crested Pigeon and the range-restricted Long-billed Corella.

 Southern Australia & Tasmania: Day 7 Deniliquin lies amidst the grasslands that extend for vast distances to the north of the Murray River.
 Here, on the Murray River Floodplain, we shall see huge Eastern Grey and Red Kangaroos and countless sheep whilst searching for the local birds.
 Some extensive marshes occur in this area, whilst river red gums line the major tributaries of the Murray.

-The star attraction of the area is the Plains-wanderer.
+The star attraction of the area is the famous Plains-wanderer.
 This curious, buttonquail-like bird is in a family of its own and is now extremely rare and endangered.
-In this area it is still holding its own and by going out at night (the birds are so shy that they are nearly impossible to see in daylight hours) in four-wheel-drive vehicles, equipped with spotlights, we have an excellent chance of finding one.
+In this area, however, it is still holding its own.
+The Plains-wanderer is restricted to extremely specific types of ground cover in what at first glance is a uniform expanse of flat grassy plains.
+Well-managed paddocks on private property are key to the survival of this special bird and we will be grateful to those local farmers who are going out of their way to conserve appropriate habitat (even though it may not be in their best interests from a purely financial perspective).
+By going out at night (the birds are so shy that they are nearly impossible to see in daylight hours) in 4×4 vehicles, equipped with spotlights, we have an excellent chance of finding one and we often see several.

-In addition to Plains-wanderer, we may well see the gigantic but awkward-looking Emu, Australian Darter, Pacific (or White-necked) Heron, Black Kite, the impressive Wedge-tailed Eagle, Spotted Harrier, Brown Falcon, Stubble Quail, Little Button-quail, the shy and somewhat strange-looking Black-tailed Native-hen, Banded Lapwing, Peaceful Dove, the localized and aptly-named Superb Parrot, Yellow Rosella, the nomadic Cockatiel, the lovely Red-rumped Parrot, Horsfield’s Bronze Cuckoo, the strange Australian Owlet-Nightjar, the cryptic Tawny Frogmouth, Sacred Kingfisher, the nuthatch-like Varied Sittella, Brown Treecreeper, the attractive White-winged Fairy-wren, Western Gerygone, Yellow and Buff-rumped Thornbills, Spiny-cheeked Honeyeater, Noisy Miner, the gorgeous Red-capped Robin, Jacky Winter (an interestingly-named Australian flycatcher), the bark-stripping Crested Shriketit (this form being renamed Eastern Shriketit when the complex is split), Rufous Whistler, Restless Flycatcher, White-winged Triller, Dusky Woodswallow, Pied Butcherbird, the charismatic White-winged Chough, Tree and Fairy Martins, the attractive White-backed Swallow, Australasian Pipit, the interesting Rufous and Brown Songlarks (not larks at all, but aberrant warblers!), Australian Reed Warbler, Golden-headed Cisticola, Little Grassbird, Red-browed Finch and Mistletoebird.
+In addition to Plains-wanderer, we may well see the gigantic but awkward-looking Emu, Australian Darter, Pacific (or White-necked) Heron, Black Kite, the impressive Wedge-tailed Eagle, Spotted Harrier, Brown Falcon, Stubble Quail, Little Button-quail, the shy and somewhat strange-looking Black-tailed Native-hen, Banded Lapwing, Peaceful Dove, the localized and aptly-named Superb Parrot, ‘Yellow’ Rosella (generally now lumped in Crimson), the nomadic Cockatiel, the lovely Red-rumped Parrot, Horsfield’s Bronze Cuckoo, the strange Australian Owlet-nightjar, the cryptic Tawny Frogmouth, Sacred Kingfisher, the nuthatch-like Varied Sittella, Brown Treecreeper, the attractive White-winged Fairywren, Western Gerygone, Yellow Thornbill, Spiny-cheeked Honeyeater, Noisy Miner, the gorgeous Red-capped Robin, Jacky Winter (an interestingly-named Australian flycatcher), the bark-stripping Eastern Shriketit, Rufous Whistler, Restless Flycatcher, White-winged Triller, Dusky Woodswallow, Pied Butcherbird, the charismatic White-winged Chough, Tree and Fairy Martins, the attractive White-backed Swallow, Australasian Pipit, the interesting Rufous and Brown Songlarks, Australian Reed Warbler, Golden-headed Cisticola, Little Grassbird and Red-browed Finch.

 If we are lucky we will also see one or two of the more tricky or nomadic species of the area, which include Australasian Bittern, Red-chested Buttonquail, Baillon’s, Spotless and Australian Crakes, Australian Painted-snipe and Ground Cuckooshrike.

-Southern Australia & Tasmania: Day 8 After some final birding around Deniliquin we will head westwards to the small town of Nhill in the Mallee country of northwestern Victoria, looking out for colourful Blue Bonnets along the roadsides.
-We will overnight nearby at Little Desert Nature Lodge, owned by ‘Whimpey’ Reichelt.
+Southern Australia & Tasmania: Day 8 After some final birding around Deniliquin we will head westwards to the small town of Ouyen in the Mallee country of northwestern Victoria, where we will spend the next two nights.
+We will look out for colourful Eastern Blue Bonnets along the roadsides.

-We shall stop en route to check some lakes where we will be on the lookout for Yellow-billed Spoonbill, Pink-eared Duck, Hardhead, the powerful White-bellied Sea Eagle, Red-capped and Black-fronted Plovers, and the erratic and uncommon Banded Stilt (which is regularly to be found in this area).
-With luck, we will also come across Australasian Shoveler.
+We shall stop en route to check some lakes where we will be on the lookout for Yellow-billed Spoonbill, Pink-eared Duck, Hardhead, the powerful White-bellied Sea Eagle, Red-capped Plover, Black-fronted Dotterel and the erratic and uncommon Banded Stilt.
+With luck, we will also come across Australasian Shoveler and Freckled Duck.

-Southern Australia & Tasmania: Day 10 Today we will explore extensive area of mallee at Hattah-Kulkyne.
+Southern Australia & Tasmania: Day 9 While based at Ouyen, we shall explore an extensive area of mallee at Hattah-Kulkyne.
 Mallee consists of dense, shrubby vegetation on sandy soils, and at this season many species will be in bloom.
 Stunted growths of eucalypts amidst the large sandhills, red river gums lining the edges of dried-up watercourses and areas of open grassland add diversity to this attractive area.

-Here, in the unwelcoming spinifex clumps, we have a good chance of finding the shy Mallee Emu-wren, and equally retiring Striated Grasswren, whilst nearby, species such as Australian Ringneck (the form here is sometimes split as Mallee Ringneck), Mulga Parrot and perhaps Crested Bellbird can be found.
-We will search a nearby plain for the localized Chestnut-crowned Babbler and Southern Whiteface, and at the edge of the Hattah Lakes and the adjacent picnic area we may well find, Yellow Rosella, the superb Regent Parrot, Yellow-throated Miner, Blue-faced Honeyeater, the strange Apostlebird and perhaps the superb Pink (or Major Mitchell’s) Cockatoo.
-White-browed and Masked Woodswallows may also be present (though these species are nomadic and somewhat unpredictable in their appearance).
+Here, in the unwelcoming spinifex clumps, we have a good chance of finding the shy Mallee Emuwren, and equally retiring Striated Grasswren, whilst nearby, species such as Australian Ringneck (of the mallee form), Mulga Parrot and perhaps Crested Bellbird can be found.
+We will search a nearby plain for the localized Chestnut-crowned Babbler and Southern Whiteface.
+At the edge of the Hattah Lakes, we may well find the superb Regent Parrot, as well as Yellow-throated Miner, Blue-faced Honeyeater, the strange Apostlebird and perhaps the superb Pink (or Major Mitchell’s) Cockatoo.
+White-browed and Masked Woodswallows may also be present (though these species are nomadic and somewhat unpredictable).

 We will make a stop en route at a small mallee reserve where we have an excellent chance of finding the localized White-browed Treecreeper.

-Southern Australia & Tasmania: Day 13 After some final birding in the Waikerie area, where we will check an excellent wetland for Freckled Duck if we have not yet seen any, we will head north to Wilpena Pound in the Flinders Ranges for an overnight stay.
+Southern Australia & Tasmania: Day 12 After some final birding in the Berri area, where we will check an excellent wetland for Freckled Duck if we have not yet seen any, we will head north to Port Augusta for a three nights stay.
 We will make a stop to look for the elusive Redthroat on the way.

 We are also likely to encounter the beautiful but localized Yellow-footed Rock Wallaby.

-From Lyndhurst, we continue to Marree, where we will turn northwards onto the famous Birdsville Track en route to the remote outpost of Mungerranie.
-Although this is wide open semi-desert country, a mixture of almost bare flats and brushland, it is an outstanding area for birds and we shall cover the area thoroughly in the hope of finding several rare and seldom-seen species.
+First we travel to Marree, where we will turn northwards onto the famous Birdsville Track en route to the remote outpost of Mungerranie.
+Although this is wide-open semi-desert country, a mixture of almost bare flats and brushland, it is an outstanding area for birds and we shall cover the area thoroughly in the hope of finding several rare and seldom-seen species.

 Another closely related species, which is also found in the area, is the uncommon and localized Gibberbird (or Gibber Chat), which prefers large, open areas of wind-swept gibber with a sparse covering of dwarf bushes.
 Gibber is an Aboriginal word meaning stone.
 Here, harsh desert conditions of extreme heat and cold, prolonged drought and occasional flash floods have removed the soil, leaving only the gleaming gibber-stones to cover the plains.
 Polished by the wind-blown sand, these stones, large and small, rounded or angular in shape, represent all that remains of the ancient land surface!
 Individual stones may be red, brown-black or translucent quartz, but when seen against the light they all glitter like mirrors scattered across the plains.

 At Goyder Lagoon itself, we will search the lignum swamp for the striking and very rare Grey Grasswren.
-With persistence, we should obtain good views.
-Another rarity that can only sometimes be found here is the attractive Yellow Chat.
+They are shy birds but with persistence, we should obtain good views.
+Another rarity that has been reliable here in recent years is the attractive Yellow Chat.
 If the lagoon has water in it, various wetland species, including Glossy Ibis, Red-kneed Dotterel and Gull-billed Tern, may be present.
-As we gaze upwards in the evenings at an immense starlit sky, in which the unfamiliar southern constellations seem almost close enough to touch, we shall appreciate why the Aborigines came to feel that every part of this vast, ancient land was imbued with deep spiritual significance.
+As we gaze upwards in the evenings at an immense starlit sky, in which the unfamiliar southern constellations seem almost close enough to touch, we shall appreciate why the Aboriginal people came to feel that every part of this vast, ancient land was imbued with deep spiritual significance.

-Southern Australia & Tasmania: Day 18 After some final birding along the Birdsville Track, we will make our way back south, taking in the wide-open, remote and uninhabited landscapes for one last time, before arriving in Port Augusta for a two nights stay.
+Southern Australia & Tasmania: Day 19 After some final birding in the Lyndhurst region, we will make our way back south, taking in the wide-open, remote and uninhabited landscapes for one last time, before arriving at Marion Bay for an overnight stay.

 We will rapidly come to the conclusion, if we have not done so already, that we have had a remarkable experience during the last few days, both in terms of birds and in terms of scenery, adventure and wilderness travel!

 We should also see Little Penguin, Short-tailed Shearwater, Brush Bronzewing, the huge Yellow-tailed Black-Cockatoo, Crescent Honeyeater, the stunning Pink Robin (that colour has to be seen to be believed!), Flame Robin (yet another of Australia’s most beautiful birds), Forest Raven and perhaps Satin Flycatcher.
-We will also closely examine the island’s sandy beaches for the uncommon but very smart Hooded Plover.
+We will also closely examine the island’s sandy beaches for the uncommon but very smart Hooded Plover alongside both Pied and Sooty Oystercatchers and Kelp Gull.

-Bruny Island is also a great place for mammals; Red-necked Wallaby is common, and we also have a very good chance of seeing the strange Short-beaked Echidna (or Spiny Anteater).
+Bruny Island is also a great place for mammals; Red-necked Wallaby is common (there are even white ones), and we also have a very good chance of seeing the strange Short-beaked Echidna (or Spiny Anteater).
 At night that delightful little ‘marsupial cat’ the Eastern Quoll is quite easy to locate and there is a chance for Long-tailed Potoroo and Tasmanian Bettong.

 Southern Australia & Tasmania: Day 23 After spending much of the day on Bruny Island we will return to Hobart for an overnight stay.